Enhance your retirement with a Roth IRA

 When you begin drawing Social Security, you may

 pay less tax on your benefits.
-Unlike traditional retirement account withdrawals that are considered income when determining the percentage of your Social Security benefits that are taxed, Roth IRA withdrawals are not part of your taxable income and do not count toward SS benefits taxation.
+Unlike traditional retirement account withdrawals that are considered income when determining the percentage of your Social Security benefits that are taxed, Roth IRA withdrawals do not count toward SS benefits taxation.

 If your income decreases enough to put you in a lower tax bracket, you pay less tax on the rollover amount that year.

-You plan to donate part of your RMD (Required Minimum Distribution) to charity to avoid taxes on the donated amount.
-Certain contributions made through "qualified charitable distributions" - funds sent directly to the charity from a traditional IRA - are excluded from your taxable income.
-If your age requires you to take annual required minimum distributions, RMD, from your IRA, you could reduce your tax liability on the RMD to zero.
-If your RMD is $3,000, but you give $3,000 to charity anyway, do the qualified charitable distribution and you don't pay any tax on the RMD.
+After age 70.5, a QCD, qualified charitable distribution, from an IRA results in no federal taxes if you follow the IRS rules.
+If you are at the age when you are required to take money out of your IRA, all or part of your RMD (Required Minimum Distribution) can be a QCD, qualified charitable distribution.
+You could reduce your tax liability on the RMD to zero.
+If your RMD is $3,000, but you give $3,000 to charity anyway, do the qualified charitable distribution and you don't pay any federal tax on the RMD.
 That money is not included in your adjusted gross income (AGI).
+More on

 Withdrawal rules and early withdrawal penalties by H&R block.
 You may rollover money from your retirement account into a Roth IRA at any age, but if you are younger than 59 and a half,